 - 4 bacon strips, diced

-- 4 fresh bratwurst links, cut into 2-inch pieces
+- 4 fresh bratwurst, cut into 2-inch pieces

 - 1 medium tart apple, chopped